-The Commission considers that SFM is no longer an effective, or appropriate, mechanism for triggering an APP.
+SFM is no longer an effective, or appropriate, mechanism for triggering an APP.
 Given the current market design, SFM is unlikely to provide protection for the market from market stress events.
-This was noted by AGL in its submission to the consultation paper, and highlighted in the PFM event of 2008 and the subsequent legal proceedings.
+This was noted by AGL in both its submissions, and highlighted in the PFM event of 2008 and the subsequent legal proceedings.